Turmeric: A Natural Anti-Inflammatory Agent?

 But before anyone judges, let me explain my adoration of an age-old spice.
 One that has been utilized since the dawn of time in East India and the Middle East for not only its taste but also its medicinal properties.

-Supplementing my IBD treatment
+Supplementing my UC treatment

 About a decade ago, my husband was a diligent researcher for alternative treatments for my ulcerative colitis.